allisondev16/my-notes/README.md

 </React.StrictMode>
 ```

+- The <label> tag in HTML is used to provide a usability improvement for mouse users i.e, if a user clicks on the text within the <label> element, it toggles the control. (https://www.geeksforgeeks.org/html-label-tag/)

 - You can nest the `<input>` directly inside the `<label>`, in which case the `for` and `id` attributes are not needed because the association is implicit:
 ```HTML
 <label>Do you like peas?